 Builders report issues with low quality and available safety and health training to implement the steps to minimize the risks of COVID-19.

 Construction Job Site Sanitation: 10 Tips for Keeping Your Workers Safe on a Job Site

 Essential construction projects still carry on throughout the pandemic, challenging contractors and developers to ensure a sanitary and safe job site for their employees.
 A difficult task since much of the work occurs in close quarters and poorly-ventilated areas.
-Please consider these tips from Fox Blocks for the protection of your workers for keeping your workers safe on the job site.
+Please consider these tips from Fox Blocks and Houseace for the protection of your workers for keeping your workers safe on the job site.

 It’s essential to refer to OSHA’s COVID-19 GUIDELINES for all workers and employers with potential occupational exposures to COVID-19.

 1. Provide Training on Safety Protocols for Your Job Site

 Provide up-to-date training on safety measures designed to prevent the spread of COVID-19 and the symptoms of the illness to your crew and all subcontractors and third parties.
 Display posters in prominent areas that list COVID-19 safety rules for your job site, mask-wearing, social distancing, staying home when sick, washing hands, etc.

 Limit close contact between your crew, subcontractors, and third parties, by implementing a social distancing plan of at least six-feet of separation and installing shields and barriers where possible.
 Restrict access or limit capacity in enclosed areas like trailers, elevators, shared vehicles, and break rooms.